top of page

 Therapists support clients in exploring various emotions, addressing psychological concerns, processing difficult experiences, and building emotional resilience.

-How OT and Mental Health Overlap
+How OT and Mental Health Therapy Overlap

 Though each specialty is distinct, both share several important qualities: